natural-transformation/sbtix/README.md

 * Alpha quality, beware (and please report any issues!)
 * Nix file for SBT compiler interface dependencies must currently be created manually.
-* You must use the Coursier dependency resolver instead of Ivy (because SBT's Ivy resolver does not report the original artifact URLs)

 ## How?